Search This Blog

 My daughter chose the first option with cap sleeves.
 She selected a vintage-style mint green floral fabric for the dress's skirt and a solid white fabric for the bodice and sleeves.

 While drafting the pattern I thought I must share the pattern drafting tutorial here on my blog.
-So today, we will learn how to draft a basic dress that has a gathered skirt with hidden in-seam pockets and cap sleeves.
+So today, let's learn how to draft a basic dress that has a gathered skirt with hidden in-seam pockets and cap sleeves.

 We will break down the tutorial into four steps: